University of California, San Diego

 M.A.
 Mathematics (1997).

 A.B.
 Mathematics (1995).
 Minor: Physics.
 Magna cum laude.

 University of Tennessee, Knoxville

 Non-degree student (2008–2013).
 Completed 15 graduate credit hours in statistics, bioinformatics, and management science; 20 undergraduate credit hours in assorted fields.

-Mathematics education.
-Methods to visualize and analyze large, multi-dimensional data sets of partially ordered categorical data.
+Data visualization.
+Methods to analyze large, multi-dimensional data sets of partially ordered categorical data.
+Linear and logistic regression; model selection.
 Unconventional data representations and visualizations.
-Collaborating with researchers from non-traditional computational disciplines, including the arts and humanities.
+Collaborating with researchers from non-traditional computational disciplines, including education, the arts, and the humanities.